Mehvix/www.mehvix.com/content/post/FutureProjects.md

 draft: false
 ---

-Here's a list of projects that I haven't gotten around to doing
+Here's a list of projects that I eventually want to complete

+---

 ### - A program to automatically download videos from a YouTube playlist
 > Prevent [this](https://old.reddit.com/r/Jon_Bois/comments/ab6930/does_anyone_happen_to_have_pretty_good_episode_4/) from happening again.
 I'm thinking of using [webhooks](https://zapier.com) and [youtube-dl](https://github.com/ytdl-org/youtube-dl)